bkuhn/talks/Samba-XP-2012/compliance.markdown

 + Bulk of all enforcement time is spent on this.

-+ It's hard because violators won't let me talk to engineers &hellip;
++ It's hard b/c violators won't let me talk to engineers &hellip;

 + &hellip; or they don't know who they are.